 Governance through code

 Throughout time governance has been the single most important tool for us, homo sapiens, to thrive.
 Our capability to form complex governance structures made us distinguish ourselves from other animals.
 More recently governance structures have become solidified in systems of bureaucracy and business hierarchies.
 Governance truly is the glue that holds together human societies and it is therefore still our most important tool.
 With the rise of the internet and advances in cryptography, online communities and new forms of governance are increasingly emerging.
-In fact, governance by code is the single largest innovation in the field of governance since the company.
-Yet, advances barely get the attention they deserve.
+In fact, governance through code is the single largest innovation in the field of governance since the company.
+Yet, new advances made in this area barely get the attention they deserve.

 First however, let us go back in time.
 Back to our forefathers, of which there were no more than 10.000 on the face of the entire planet.
 Back to a time where we weren’t the only type of humans around.
 Yes, you read that right: 70.000 years ago, there were multiple species of intellectually evolved monkeys walking the face of the earth.